The 2018 edition of the Home Composed Song Contest is being organised by Eduard Alexogiannopoulos (the “Host”) and the HCSC Organising Committee.

 - One or more photographs of the Participant and the performer(s).

-- The voting period will start within the first few days of October and end at 23:59 CET on 21 October 2018 (exact timings are provisional and subject to change depending on the organisers’ availability, but will be roughly in line with this timeframe).
+- The voting period will start within the first few days of October and end at 23:59 CET on 1 November 2018.
 The voting show will be prepared once the voting deadline has passed.

 - Each Participant’s jury must rank all songs in order of preference.
 These will be converted by the Host into a top ten, Eurovision-style (1 to 8, 10 and 12 points), after allowing for the redistribution of votes to discount any disqualified entry.